mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

    1) On average, the rental price for an entire apartment is about 17 percent higher than of a hotel room, which is itself, again on average, about two times higher than the price of a private/shared room.

    2) For customers interested in a shared/private room, the most important factor is the distance from the city center.
 For those interested in an entire apartment, that factor is the number of bathrooms.

+   3) About 60 percent of the listed properties accommodate 1 or 2 people, which means they are essentially competing with hotels.

 2) OLS Linear regression is not appropriate for the date set in its current format because homoscedasticity and error normality assumptions are not satisfied.